MarvinBabuThomas/WavesLPRPrototype/README.md

 This is an Embedded Systems Project designed to do the following:

-1) Utlitize a Raspberry PI for computing
-2) Takes Picture Automatically when an IR Sensor is activated
+1) Capture image automatically when an Infra Red Sensor is activated
-3) Uploads the Picture to OpenALPR Server
+2) Upload the captured image to OpenALPR Server for Image Processing
-4) Receives the processed Car Details
+3) Receive the processed car details
-5) Feeds the Car Info to Waves Car Wash's POS.
+4) Send the received car details to Waves Car Wash's POS.

 # 1. Image Depictions